rubymohan01/ord-technical-assesment-rubymohan01/README.md

 ## Setup (pay close attention to the details)

 - *CLONE DO NOT FORK* this project
-- Create a new Repository on your own Github account
+- Create a new Repository on your own Github account, call it `ord-technical-assesment-your-username`
 - Set the project as a *private* project.
 - Use your own Github Repo for this Assessement.
 - Invite these two users `neohunter` and `misterhtmlcss` *immediately* to the repo who are the reviewers of your assessment